 This post begins a series on the historic membership roster of the Club.
 These posts may be updated as additional biographical information on the members is uncovered.
 Research by Martin C. Langeveld, incorporating research by Harold L. Hutchins for a paper given to the Club in 1993.

-One hundred eighty-eight men have been members of the Club since 1869.
-Twenty-one were founding members who formed the Club in 1869.
+There were 21 founding members who formed the Club in 1869.
 Of those, the following 16 were present at the organizational meeting of the Club at the home of Thomas F. Plunkett, November 11, 1869:

 J. F. A. Adams — Pittsfield physician; author of numerous medical and scientific articles; a resident of Wendell Avenue; founding member of the Berkshire Historical and Scientific Society organized in 1878.

 William F. Bartlett — 1840-1876; born in Haverhill, Mass.; studied at Harvard University; Civil War veteran with an illustrious record: Captain, 20th Mass.
 Volunteers, wounded at Yorktown and had a leg amputated; returned to service as Colonel of the 49th Mass.
 Volunteers, wounded twice at Port Hudson, organized 57th Mass.
 Volunteers and led them to the in the Battle of the Wilderness, promoted to Brigadier-General, was taken prisoner, released in an exchange and made Major-General in command of the 1st Division of the 9th Corps; returned to Pittsfield where he had recruited the 49th regiment, married Mary Agnes Pomeroy, and engaged in business here; died of consumption in 1876.
 There is a bronze statue of Bartlett in Memorial Hall in the Massachusetts State House in Boston, unveiled in 1904.
 A biography of Bartlett by Richard Allen Sauers and Martin H. Sable was published in 2009.